open-sauced/actions/README.md

           git push
         fi
 ```

+## workflow-updater
+This is an action to update the open-sauced-goals action workflow for all users.
+## populate-the-supabase
+This is an action to populate the supabase database with the most recents stars.json data.
+This DB will identify suggestions using how issues, forks, and how recently the star was created.

 **deploy updates**
 Use [@vercel/ncc](https://github.com/vercel/ncc) to compile your code and modules into one file used for distribution.